 Equipment for performing, recording, teaching

-by A. Nelson - My present primary acoustic violin was made in Los Angeles in 1947.
+by A. Nelson - A left handed violin was made in Los Angeles in 1947.

 by Gustav Wunderlich - This is one of my favorite acoustic violins, made in Liepsig,